Red Hen Publications

 Insofar as their contrasting relevance to Snape — who is central to the entire story arc: Pettigrew is the “mirror”, the one who crossed over in the opposite direction.
 Lupin is the “shadow” whose path is parallel.
 And we now know that Lupin was another of Dumbledore’s spies.

 Although Lupin’s job was not the same kind of spying as Snape’s.
 The werewolves have no access to sensitive information.
 What Lupin was doing was monitoring their activities and movements.
 He was wearing his Jane Goodall hat, with the significant difference that he really was one of the creatures that he was observing.
-Monitoring the werewolves is a matter of periodically drifting in and out of their camp, making himself known there, and becoming accepted as a member of the group.
+Monitoring the werewolves was probably a matter of periodically drifting in and out of their camp, making himself known there, and becoming accepted as a member of the group.

 And letting Albus know their movements and activities.
 It wasn’t the kind of sensitive information that Snape was hunting for, but if the camp moved to an area closer to a human settlement Albus would presumably know to tell someone to take measures before anyone was attacked rather than afterwards.

 I do rather think that Remus Lupin was serving as Dumbledore’s eyes on Fenrir Greyback since the final years of VoldWar I, and throughout the entire time that Voldemort was out of commission.
-So right there, much of his official story starts looking about as plausible as the “likely tale” of Snape’s remorse and Dumbledore’s forgiveness having not taken place until Snape actually started teaching.
+So right there, much of his official story starts looking about as plausible as the “likely story” of Snape’s remorse and Dumbledore’s forgiveness having not taken place until Snape actually started teaching.

 Stop and think.
 Greyback was at liberty that whole period, and he was not lying low for fear of being swept up with the rest of Voldemort’s supporters.
 For that matter, I suspected he was probably not even a real Death Eater at all.
 (Tacitly confirmed in DHs.
 He was no more than a hanger-on.)
 And he could be accounted as a bonafide ally of Voldemort’s, not a follower.
 Voldemort was out of commission for nearly 14 years, while his organization deteriorated in his absence.
 Greyback spent those years digging in and potentially increasing his “following”.
 And he was just too dangerous to be left unobserved, even if he didn’t know anything regarding Voldemort.